AdobeDocs/experience-manager-65.en/help/forms/using/adobe-sign-integration-adaptive-forms.md

    ![Adobe Acrobat Sign Solutions](/help/forms/using/assets/adobe-sign-solution.png)

-1. Copy the URL in your current browser window to a notepad.
-It is required to configure [!DNL Adobe Sign] application with AEM[!DNL Forms].
+1. Copy the URL in your current browser window to a notepad  and remove the part /`ui#/aem` from the URL.
+The modified URL is then required to configure [!DNL Adobe Acrobat Sign] application with [!DNL AEM Forms], in a later step.
+Tap [!UICONTROL Next].

 1. In the **[!UICONTROL Settings]** tab,
       * the **[!UICONTROL OAuth URL]** field contains the default URL which includes the Adobe Sign database shard.
 The format of the URL is: